 Adventure doesn’t happen by accident

 Adventure is one of the greatest gifts of life, and it doesn’t have to remain a mystery.
-As with everything else in life, we get good at what we do, and the more we practice adventure, the more comfortable we become moving into the unknown.
-In choosing adventure, we open a window to the unconscious and we invite our intuition to speak clearly.
+As with everything else in life, we get good at what we do, and the more we practice adventure, the more comfortable we become moving into the unknown, and the more we invite our intuition to come out and play.